-5. Add water little by little as needed and make a dough.
+5. Add water little by little as needed.
+Knead it gently and make a dough.

 6. Dough has to be firm and not sticky.
 Cover and set aside until the filling is ready.

 7. Heat ghee or oil in a pan.
-Add cumin/ jeera and allow them to crackle.
+Next add cumin/ jeera and allow them to crackle.

 8. Add minced ginger, green chili and saute until nice aroma comes out.
-Add hing.
+Sprinkle hing.
 You can also use some cashews and raisins if you like.
 Saute until the nuts turn lightly golden.

 10. Add chopped coriander leaves and switch off the stove.
 Set aside to cool.

 11. The recipe given below can make 8 to 10 samosas depending on the size.
-Make 4 to 5 balls.
+Knead lightly to smoothen the dough and then make 4 to 5 balls.
 I went ahead making 4 balls and got 8 samosas.